tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 the appendix.
 The model fitting results for Experiments 2 and 3 closely mirrored those observed in Experiment 1.
-The Bayesian regression models predicting model error as a function of Model (ALM vs. EXAM), Condition (Constant vs. Varied), and their interaction (see
+The Bayesian regression models predicting model error as a function of Model (ALM vs. EXAM), Condition (Constant vs. Varied), and their interaction (see **?@tbl-htw-ee-e23**) revealed a consistent main effect of Model across all three experiments.
-<a href="#tbl-htw-ee-e23" class="quarto-xref">Table 19</a>) revealed a
-consistent main effect of Model across all three experiments.
-The negative coefficients for the ModelEXAM term (Exp 2: $\beta$ = -86.39, 95% CrI -113.52, -59.31, pd = 100%; Exp 3: $\beta$ = -40.61, 95% CrI
+The negative coefficients for the ModelEXAM term (Exp 2: $\beta$ = -86.39, 95% CrI -113.52, -59.31, pd = 100%; Exp 3: $\beta$ = -40.61, 95%
--75.9, -3.02, pd = 98.17%) indicate that EXAM outperformed ALM in both
+CrI -75.9, -3.02, pd = 98.17%) indicate that EXAM outperformed ALM in
-experiments.
-Furthermore, the interaction between Model and Condition was significant in both Experiment 2 ($\beta$ = 56.87, 95% CrI 25.26, 88.04, pd = 99.98%) and Experiment 3 ($\beta$ = 41.9, 95% CrI 11.2,
+both experiments.
+Furthermore, the interaction between Model and Condition was significant in both Experiment 2 ($\beta$ = 56.87, 95% CrI 25.26, 88.04, pd = 99.98%) and Experiment 3 ($\beta$ = 41.9, 95% CrI
-72.54, pd = 99.35%), suggesting that the superiority of EXAM over ALM was more pronounced for the Constant group compared to the Varied group, as was the case in Experiment 1.
+11.2, 72.54, pd = 99.35%), suggesting that the superiority of EXAM over
+ALM was more pronounced for the Constant group compared to the Varied group, as was the case in Experiment 1.
 Recall that Experiment 3 included participants in both the original and reverse order conditions - and that this manipulation interacted with the effect of training condition.
 We thus also controleld for band order in our Bayesian Regression assessing the relative performance of EXAM and ALM in Experiment 3.
 There was a significant three way interaction between Model, Training Condition, and Band Order ($\beta$ = -60.6, 95% CrI -101.8, -18.66, pd = 99.83%), indicating that the relative advantage of EXAM over ALM was only more pronounced in the original order condition, and not the reverse order condition (see **?@fig-e2_e3_ae**).

 *Computational Model Summary*.
-Across the model fits to all three experiments, we found greater support for EXAM over ALM (negative coefficients on the ModelEXAM term in
+Across the model fits to all three experiments, we found greater support for EXAM over ALM (negative coefficients on the ModelEXAM term in **?@tbl-htw-ee-e23**), and moreover that the constant participants were disproportionately well described by EXAM in comparison to ALM (positive coefficients on ModelEXAM:conditVaried terms in **?@tbl-htw-ee-e23**).
+This pattern is also clearly depicted in **?@fig-htw-best-model**, which plots the difference in model errors between ALM and EXAM for each individual participant.
-<a href="#tbl-htw-ee-e23" class="quarto-xref">Table 19</a>), and
-moreover that the constant participants were disproportionately well described by EXAM in comparison to ALM (positive coefficients on ModelEXAM:conditVaried terms in
-<a href="#tbl-htw-ee-e23" class="quarto-xref">Table 19</a>).
-This
-pattern is also clearly depicted in **?@fig-htw-best-model**, which plots the difference in model errors between ALM and EXAM for each individual participant.
 Both varied and constant conditions have a greater proportion of subjects better fit by EXAM (positive error differences), with the magnitude of EXAM’s advantage visibly greater for the constant group.
 It also bears mention that numerous participants were better fit by ALM, or did not show a clear preference for either model.
 A subset of these participants are shown in **?@fig-htw-indv-pred**.

 ## Project 2 Discussion